Mesothelioma Diagnosis

 • Other forms of cancer, like lung cancer

 Getting a second opinion from an experienced specialist can help ensure you have the correct mesothelioma diagnosis.
-That means not only determining whether the cancer is present, but also identifying the stage and cell type.
-A specialized mesothelioma doctor can also help ensure you receive the most effective treatments based on this information.
+That means not only determining if cancer is present, but also identifying the stage and cell type.
+A specialized mesothelioma doctor can also help ensure you receive the most effective treatments for your diagnosis.

 “One of the most important things I tell patients is to find a doctor who truly specializes in mesothelioma at a facility that treats many cases per year.
 Experience matters when it comes to mesothelioma.”